Issues

 The Issues process (IDS)

 The Issues process is IDS — Identify, Discuss, Solve.
-Issues are captured as they arise, then worked, most often at the weekly pulse meeting:
+Issues are captured as they arise, then worked, most often at the weekly pulse meeting, which in Phase 1 runs inside RunOlga:

 - Identify.
 Get past the symptom to the real issue.
 The first thing said is rarely the actual problem.

 - Solve.
-Decide what happens next — often a task with an owner, sometimes a decision — and take the issue off the list.
+Decide what happens next — often an action item with an owner that lands on a To-Do list, sometimes a decision — mark the issue resolved, and describe how it was solved.

 You log an issue by talking to Olga rather than filling out a form.
 See conversational data entry for how this works across all records.